Representative Cases

 Co-counsel: National Police Accountability Project

-Menefee Law represents Mr. Brooks in his case against Akeem Edmonds, a correctional officer employed at Donaldson Correctional Facility.
+Menefee Law represented Mr. Brooks in his case against Akeem Edmonds, a correctional officer employed at Donaldson Correctional Facility.
 Officer Edmonds used excessive force against Mr. Brooks when removing Mr. Brooks from his cell, violating his constitutional rights.
 Officer Edmonds sprayed Mr. Brooks twice in the face with mace, burned Mr. Brooks’ forearms, leaving him with third-degree burns, and then sexually assaulted Mr. Brooks.
 Menefee Law seeks justice for Mr. Brooks and compensation for the injuries and emotional anguish Mr. Brooks has suffered.

 Co-counsel: Dentons Sirorte, Birmingham, AL